qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 .. _figure_composer_2:

+Print Composer map item tab

 +---------------------------+---------------------------+
 | |composer_map_dialog1|    | |composer_map_dialog2|    |
 +---------------------------+---------------------------+
 | a) Map dialog             | b) Extents dialog         |
 +---------------------------+---------------------------+
-Figure Composer 2: Print Composer map item tab - Map and Extents dialog |nix|
+Figure Composer 2: Map and Extents dialog |nix|

 If you change the view on the QGIS map canvas by zooming or panning or